 The amount I actually mix depends on the projects I am on.
 Sometimes it is 16 hour days and six-day weeks other times it might be two days a week for 9 hours a day.
 Production schedules move erratically and the day is not over when it is scheduled to end or when you are done… it is over when the client feels whole, and they are done.
 My life is a continual game of scheduling Jenga.
 The terrain is insane.
 It is awesome and exhausting.

 When I am not in the chair mixing, I am still working.
 Mixing is only part of the job.
 I try to be a resource for others as much as possible.
 I give back to my community through volunteer service in the MPSE, CAS, & TV Academy, edit the CAS Quarterly publication, meet with industry folks new to town, and of course, establish new relationships in the community.
 It is a rare day off when I don’t meet up with someone, watch a tutorial on new technology, or volunteer on a project.
-I keep an ear open for any industry positions available and try to recommend people in my network that I know can tackle the duties and forward their career.
+I keep an ear open for any industry positions available and try to recommend people in my network that I know can tackle the duties and forward their careers.
 It is all-encompassing, but I love what I do and I simply never tire of the hustle.
 Don’t get me wrong, there are days or weeks where I am truly exhausted, but I never dream of doing anything else.
 I want to be the best I can be, and I feel like I have incredible joy ahead of me in that I have much more growing to do.
 I am not even close to done.

 What are the differences between mixing documentary/reality and scripted?